 Treatment of Rosacea

-There are several treatments available for rosacea, and the type of treatment recommended will depend on the severity and subtype of the condition.
+There are several treatments available for rosacea, and the type of treatment recommended will depend on the severity and type of the condition.
 Some common treatments include:

 1. Topical medications: